Giovanna Ewbank: Career

 Currently, she has a YouTube channel with over four million subscribers.

 Personal life

 Giovanna was born in São Paulo, Brazil.
-Her mother Deborah Ewbank is of Scottish descent and her father Roberto Baldacconi has Italian roots.
+Her mother Deborah Ewbank is of Scottish descent and her father Roberto Baldacconi, is the son of Piero Baldacconi, born in Florence, and Anna Tonini, born in Milan.

 She has been in a relationship with Brazilian actor Bruno Gagliasso since 2008.
 They married in 2010 and in July 2016 adopted a two-year-old African girl from Malawi, called Chissomo, whom they nicknamed Titi.
 In July 2019, the couple adopted a four-year-old boy named Bless, again from Malawi.

 In December 2019 she announced she was pregnant.

 In September 2022, Giovanna declared being demisexual in her videocast "Quem pode, pod".